Richard Birkin

-Richard Birkin (6 July 1805 – 10 October 1870) was a Nottingham lace manufacturer.
+Richard Birkin (6 July 1805 – 10 October 1870) was a British lace manufacturer.

 Early life

-Richard Birkin was born in Belper, Nottinghamshire, on 6 July 1805, the eldest son of Richard Birkin, a calico handloom weaver, and started working in Strutt's Mill aged 7.
+Richard Birkin was born in Belper, Derbyshire, on 6 July 1805, the eldest son of Richard Birkin, a calico handloom weaver, and started working in Strutt's Mill aged 7.

 Career

 In 1824, Birkin formed a partnership with Thomas Biddle in Hyson Green, having worked for him for two years.
 By 1832, they had 50 employees, including Birkin's parents and two sisters.

 In 1850, his sons Richard and Thomas joined the partnership.

 In 1855, he had built the four-storey Birkin Building, a grade II listed warehouse in Nottingham's Broadway, by Garland & Holland, with Thomas Chambers Hine as the architect.